FriedrichMueller/WD2GB/readme.md

 Query Wikidata with SPARQL - Reuse your data with the DARIAH-Storage-Service and explore spatio-temporal relations with the Geo-Browser.

+How to use:

+*Put in your SPARQL to retrieve all necessary information for the Geo-browser visualization
+*'SELECT DISTINCT ?Name ?Address ?Description ?Longitude ?Latitude (year(?Time) as ?TimeStamp)'
+* You can reuse the empty template as a starting point for your query.
+* With click on 'Get the results' button you get your download, visualization and edit link of your query results

 Related topics:
 * Query-builder
 * Spatio-temporal visualization